 Interested in joining the lab?
-Oxford provides a world class research environment as well as a culturally vibrant and beautiful city to live in.
-Our lab is located in the Department of Zoology, which is home to a diverse set of staff and students, making for an ideal location to conduct integrative evolutionary biology research.
-If you’re interested in joining us, informal enquiries are welcome at any time – drop me an email at email@example.com There are a number of ways to get funding to join our lab.
-Here of some of them.
+Liverpool University provides a world class research environment as well as a culturally vibrant and fun city to live in.
+Our lab is located in the Institute of Infection, Veterinary & Ecological Sciences, which is home to a diverse set of staff and students, making for an ideal location to conduct integrative evolutionary biology research.
+If you’re interested in joining us, informal enquiries are welcome at any time – drop me an email.